TG-TG-TG-TG-TG-TG/TPU-Tutorials/README.md

 ## Tutorials

-- **TPU Access Quickstart**
+- **TPU Access Options: Free and Budget-Friendly Ways to Get Started**
   [TPU-access-Quickstart.md](TPU-access-Quickstart.md)
-  _Get started quickly with TPU access and learn the basics of connecting and running your first TPU-based operations._
+  _Explore multiple free and low-cost TPU access options and learn the basics of connecting and running your first TPU-based operations._

 - **Training on TPU Pod with TensorFlow**
   [Training-on-TPU-Pod-withTF.md](Training-on-TPU-Pod-withTF.md)